isomorphic-software/isc-maven-plugin/README.md

 * Deployment of each resulting SmartClient/SmartGWT artifact into your own repository manager, complete with javadoc attachments where applicable

+* Installation and non-destructive upgrade of the Reify OnSite product

 Refer to the [plugin site](http://github.smartclient.com/isc-maven-plugin/) for complete documentation.